Tanjot-Singh-cyber/gigcash-web-security/progress.md

 Day 44: Completed PortSwigger business logic lab by tracing server-side cart state, identifying the trusted decision point, and confirming no exploitable validation gap in the checkout flow. – DONE

+Day 45: Confirmed that after login the server must derive identity from the session (no userId in requests is correct) and that authorization failures mainly arise from missing object-ownership revalidation across endpoints. – DONE